-George Escobar has written and directed over a dozen feature films and documentaries for the Christian market, including the Oscar-nominated Alone Yet Not Alone, the No. 2 Christian film in 2015 and 2016 for ChristianCinema.com and The Isaiah 9:10 Judgment (based on the New York Times bestseller "The Harbinger" by Rabbi Jonathan Cahn).
+George Escobar is an award-winning writer, director, and producer of over a dozen feature films and documentaries for the faith and family market, including the Oscar-nominated movie Alone Yet Not Alone for Best Original Song.
+Escobar also produced and directed The Isaiah 9:10 Judgment (based on the New York Times bestseller "The Harbinger" by Messianic Jewish Rabbi Jonathan Cahn).
 It was Amazon’s No. 1 faith DVD for over 75 weeks.
-Escobar’s films have been released by Provident Films (a unit of Sony), Capitol Christian Distribution, and WND.com, three of the largest Christian film distributors in the market.
+Escobar’s films have been distributed by Sony/Provident Films, Amazon Prime Video, PureFlix, Capitol Christian Distribution, and ChristianCinema.com.

 His latest film, The World We Make (written with Brian Baugh and Chris Dowling, and produced with Ken Carpenter, Brian Baugh, and Julien Reid) is now on Netflix and is distributed through Universal Home Entertainment.
 Upcoming films in 2020 include: First Lady (serving as 1st AD and written and directed by Nina May) and The Farmer and the Belle (produced with Jenn Gotzon, Jim Chandler, and Joel Bunkowske).